 2. Find your routine

-As this is the new 'normal' for a while, it's important to find a new routine for your day to give you structure and keep you focused.
+With more and more people working from home it's important to find a routine for your day to give you structure and keep you focused.
 Try and allocate a specific area of your house for working in, so that you can definitively 'switch off' at the end of the day and help maintain that balance between your work and personal life.

 Top tip: We all know that pyjamas are amazing - but getting dressed each day can help encourage your work/learning mindset.
 Plus, when you change into your comfy slacks later on in the day, you'll know it's definitely time to relax!